 When I get put on a new supplement at the doctor's office, I always come home and check iHerb first and then Amazon.
 Some things are as much as half price.
 If the supplement is not there, I contact the manufacturer or look for a stockist online.

 It always works out to be cheaper.
 And once you source it, you've got it.
 Remembering this is a lifelong condition :-( and the expenses will go on.

 It can also pay to doctor shop!
 Instead of seeing a naturopath who charges $120 per hour, try to find a doctor who also uses a natural approach.
 Or there are many functional medical doctors now, so part of their charge will be covered by Medicare, or your insurance depending on what country you live in.

 Or another area to help reduce the cost of migraines is to find a doctor who also does acupuncture.
 I used to pay $80 for one treatment, and now I pay $40 and some of it is rebated on Medicare.
 This is a significant difference when you are needing regular acupuncture to help combat attacks.

 I've written more on that in this post - How Not To Get Rid Of Headache.

 In other areas: some people I know water down their soap and shampoo to help lower their cost of migraines.
 I personally don't like to do that.
 But the soap works just as effectively.

 Other little things like, using black printer ink that is recycled.
-I put it on saver mode and take off the colour ink.
+I put it on saver mode and take off the color ink.
 I cook lots of stews and casseroles to make food last longer.
 Little things add up.

-In summary, here's the key points:
+In summary, here are the key points:

 Just because there is no cure, doesn't mean you can't be healthy, happy and rich!